- General Aspects

 Set limits for the size of each folder and the total number of messages per each folder by checking the respective options in the "Folders" section and using the up and down arrows to adjust the limits to the desired value.
 For the folder size limit, use the available drop-down menu to select if you want it calculated in KB, MB, or GB.
 The maximum possible value for "total size limit" is 1 KB lower than 4096 GB.

 To notify the account user (through a pop-up displayed when accessing the WebMail interface) when a certain level of the allowed quota is reached, check the respective option in the 'Notifications' area and edit the default percentage.
 You can also choose to have the user notified at every login via an email and control the frequency of these login notifications.
 The frequency of these login notifications can be set using the up and down arrows corresponding to this additional option.
 To select if the respective value is calculated in minutes, hours or days use the respective drop-down menu.

 You can further edit the notification content in the "Notification email content" section.
 This section will only be displayed after checking the box related to the "Also send a notification email each time the user logs in but no more frequently than every..." option.
-The "Quota limit notification file name" section will contains the eml file taht will be send when the quota limit is reached.
+The "Quota limit notification file name" section will contains the eml file that will be sent when the quota limit is reached.

 Another option is to restrict the user from sending any new emails when he reaches a specific used quota percentage.
 By default this is set to 0%, so the user will be able to send emails until he reaches his quota.
 The percentage you set for this option must be higher than the quota usage warning percentage.